Bless You (John Lennon song): Lyrics and music

 "Bless You" also differs from earlier Lennon songs such as "Jealous Guy" and "Run for Your Life" in that he can accept the fact that the object of his affection was away from him and with another man and still express affection for her.
 Unusual for any love song, the lyrics of the second verse even bless Ono's new lover, asking him to be "warm and kind hearted."
 The lyrics affirm that the separated couple's relationship can still be restored because their love connection is deeper than outsiders realize, with the lines "Some people say it's over/Now that we have spread our wings/But we know better darling."

 Lennon biographer James Patterson describes the music of "Bless You" as having a "relaxed, jazzy-Brazilian beat."
 Music lecturers Ken Bielen and Ben Urish describe the music of "Bless You" by stating that "a rippling electric piano and gently cascading melody provide a floating effect to the slightly jazzy music."
 They describe the chord that ends the song as "slightly ominous-sounding," replacing some of the optimism of the lyrics with a sense of unease.
 They describe Lennon's vocal performance as being "weary and earnest" without being "cloying or overly dramatic," giving the feeling that he has almost given up on reconciliation but still holding on to a little bit of hope.
 Beatle biographer Bruce Spizer similarly describes Lennon's vocal as being "vulnerable-sounding."

+Stereogum contributors Timothy and Elizabeth Bracy felt that the beginning of the song sounds reminiscent of Paul McCartney's "Band on the Run" and speculate that Lennon may have intended to tweak McCartney with it.